B-U-M-A/Oh-Gosh/README.md

 ## 🎮 How to Play

-The objective is simple: **evade the "J"s for as long as possible!**
+The objective is simple: **evade the "C"s for as long as possible!**

 - **Movement (Desktop):** Use the `W`, `A`, `S`, `D` keys or the `Arrow Keys` to move Juan Becerra.
 - **Movement (Mobile):** Use the on-screen virtual joystick located in the bottom-left corner.